Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Beach Vacations

 Use the soap morning and night as usual.
 Apply SPF 50 and reapply every 2 hours.
-Wear a hat.
-Avoid midday sun (10am-4pm).
+Wear a hat and avoid midday sun (10am-4pm).

 After swimming, rinse with fresh water.
-The soap helps remove salt and chlorine residue.
+The soap helps remove salt and chlorine residue from your skin.

 Ski Trips